samcho/starter-lab1-csc201-fall2024/README.md

 1. A generic BST with iterator interface.
 2. A parser capable of reading and processing input commands.
-3. A BST that can accommodate user-defined data types.

 ## Invocation and I/O Files:

 The name of the program is `Proj1` ( provided with a `main` method in`Proj1.java` ).

-You are encouraged to run and debug code in **IntelliJ IDEA**.
+You are encouraged to run and debug code in __IntelliJ IDEA__.
 Also, the program can be invoked from the command-line as:

 ```shell
 java Proj1 {command-file}